If you can not underclock even then you can not overclock definitely!

-One month before I modified USB overclocking software for work at Win8 - Win10.
+One month before I modified USB overclocking software for work in Win8 - Win10.

 First and only fat bug was debugged yesterday

 But nothing can stop overclocker.
-In development process I see one feature in code of USB3.0 host controller driver - so it's here: trying to reach polling rates higher than 1000 Hz!
+In development process i had seen one feature in code of USB3.0 host controller driver - so it's here: trying to reach polling rates higher than 1000 Hz!

 What we need to try?

 1. USB3.x host controller

 2. Windows 8, 8.1 or 10 (actually we need microsoft driver for USB3.x host controller - USBXHCI.SYS)